jamesheald/COIN/README.md

     end
 end
 ```
-On each trial, a simple average across particles within a run can be computed, as all particles within the same run have the same weight, whereas a weighted average over runs should be computed on each trial:
+On each trial, a simple average across particles within a run can be computed, as all particles within the same run have the same weight, whereas a weighted average across runs should be computed:
 ```
 figure
 plot(sum(mean(k,3).*w,2))